-The Equity Shares with a face value of $\overline{\mathbf{x}}$ 5 each shall be transferred in terms of this Prospectus at an Offer Price of $\overline{\mathbf{x}}$ 670 per Equity Share.
-The Anchor Investor Offer Price is $\overline{\mathbf{x}}$ 670 per Equity Share.
+The Equity Shares with a face value of \mathfrak{F} 5 each shall be transferred in terms of the Red Herring Prospectus at an Offer Price of $\mathfrak{F}[\bullet]$ per Equity Share.
+The Anchor Investor Offer Price is $\mathfrak{F}[\bullet]$ per Equity Share.
 At any given point of time, there shall be only one denomination for the Equity Shares of our Company, subject to applicable laws.

-The Price Band and the minimum Bid Lot was decided by our Company and the Selling Shareholders, in consultation with the BRLMs.
-These were published by our Company at least five Working Days prior to the Bid/Offer Opening Date with the relevant financial ratios calculated at the Floor Price and at the Cap Price, in Financial Express, an English national daily newspaper and Jansatta, a Hindi national daily newspaper (Hindi also being the regional language of Delhi where our Registered Office is located), each with wide circulation.
-Such information shall also be disclosed to the Stock Exchanges for dissemination through, and was pre-filled in the Bid cum Application Forms available on, the Stock Exchanges' websites.
+The Price Band and the minimum Bid Lot will be decided by our Company and the Selling Shareholders, in consultation with the BRLMs.
+These will be published by our Company at least five Working Days prior to the Bid/Offer Opening Date with the relevant financial ratios calculated at the Floor Price and at the Cap Price, in [●], an English national daily newspaper and [●], a Hindi national daily newspaper (Hindi also being the regional language of Delhi where our Registered Office is located), each with wide circulation.
+Such information shall also be disclosed to the Stock Exchanges for dissemination through, and shall be pre-filled in the Bid cum Application Forms available on, the Stock Exchanges' websites.